DavAll22/Skimlit/README.md

 * Functional API to build the models, tf.data API to build and zip the datasets
 * Label-encoded labels cor class names
 * Dropout layers to reduce overfitting
+* Using spaCy to enter text into the model

 The dataset used is called PubMed 200k RCT - 200,000 abstracts of randomised controlled trials (RCT) totalling 2.3 million sentences.
 Each sentence is labelled with their role in the abstract (https://github.com/Franck-Dernoncourt/pubmed-rct.git).
 The 20k dataset with the numbers replaced with @ symbols has been used for this project to help speed up training times and keep experiments shorter.
 Batches of 10% of this size are used for training and validation and evaluated on the whole validation dataset.